 Dyrhólaey Peninsula

-The 120-meter high Dyrhólaey peninsula lies at the southern tip of Iceland.
-This volcanic peninsula was once an island, gradually attached to the Icelandic mainland over the years.
-Dyrhólaey is famous for its impressive basalt arch, shaped by centuries of erosion, its historic lighthouse and its rich birdlife.
-From June to August, you can see puffins nesting on the cliffs.
-You'll also enjoy spectacular views of endless black sand beaches, including the famous Reynisfjara beach, imposing rocky peaks and the Mýrdalsjökull ice cap.
+The Dyrhólaey Peninsula rises to a height of 120 meters at the southern tip of Iceland.
+Once an island, this volcanic peninsula has gradually become attached to the Icelandic mainland over the years.
+Dyrhólaey is famous for its impressive basalt arch shaped by centuries of erosion, its historic lighthouse, and its rich birdlife.

 Activity: Hiking